+VLFBERHT+ | Robotics

 Sensor Fusion Verification

-Physical actuator commands are one of 7 hard-stop categories.
-They force Tier 4 regardless of confidence scores.
-Human authorization is architecturally required -- not optional, not bypassable by time pressure or authority assertion.
+Physical actuator commands fall into hard-stop categories.
+They force the highest oversight tier regardless of confidence scores.
+Human authorization is architecturally required—not optional, not bypassable by time pressure or authority assertion.

-The acting unit presents its Governance Certificate via an 8-step Epistemic Handshake.
-Trust decay, Cascade Risk Score, and anti-collusion nonce challenge evaluated.
-High cascade risk blocks execution regardless of individual unit GQS.
+The acting unit presents its governance credentials.
+Trust state and propagation risk are evaluated.
+High propagation risk blocks execution regardless of individual unit quality.

 Authorization and Audit